 Answered By: Paul Galfano Last Updated: Sep 11, 2018 Views: 21

 You can also find information about presidential administrations using books (or ebooks) available from the Berkeley College Library's collection.
-Use the library's online catalog here on Blackboard to find what is available in our print book collection, or access EBook Central for ebooks.
+Use the library's online catalog to find what is available in our print book collection, or access EBook Central for ebooks.
 If we do not own a copy of a print book on the presidential administration, a librarian will help you find one from a public library or request to borrow the book from a participating Worldcat library.